 But since my Middle Eastern trip from all those years ago was such a fond memory, I could not identify with their concerns about my solo female travel in the Middle East.
 To me, the food had been incredible, the history was fascinating, and the people were warm and welcoming.
 So really, what was there not to love about Middle east solo female travel?

 Something New: Middle East Solo Female Travel

 As July approached and I started my trip through Israel (a country fairly liberal in comparison to its neighbors), I crossed the border into Palestine’s West Bank.
 As I explored Bethlehem, locals actually came out of their stores and homes to thank me for visiting their country.
 They even welcomed me during my middle east solo female travel and pointed me in the direction of interesting things to see.
 They were so happy to see me that when I walked into a locally adored falafel restaurant, the owner insisted that I eat for free.
 He even sat with me and told me about the life he led in his country.

-From here, my solo female travel in the middle east took me to Jordan, where I explored crumbling ruins and ancient citadels and was often the only person at most of the sites.
+From here, my solo female travel in the middle east took me to Jordan, where I used a Jordan guide to explore crumbling ruins and ancient citadels and was often the only person at most of the sites.
 Of course, I dressed and acted respectfully, but I never felt unsafe because I was a woman or a westerner or because I was participating in middle east solo female travel.
 And even though a recent terrorist attack in Jordan drastically reduced the number of tourists to the country, the Jordanian people still continued to set up their stalls every day, at tourist sites, in the hope of encountering visitors like myself: something I found heartbreakingly positive and resilient in spite of the hardships they faced.